-Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact P Estinglate d n 20 financial implications Region openagement employ Cost of management implications emproy a " series of supply and support vessels to actively manage ice and icebergs.
-These vessels are equipped with a variety of ice management tools including towing ropes, towing nets and water cannons.
+Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications tools Management Including towing topes, Cost of management towing nets and water cannons.
 This fleet has grown over time partly in response to changing ice conditions.
 Husky maintains a series of ad- hoc relationships with contractors, allowing the quick mobilization of additional resources as required.